 How to Apply

-There are two funding cycles each year, with application deadlines of April 1 and Oct.
-1. All application materials, including an IRS determination letter, must be received by 5 p.m. on those dates.
+There are two funding cycles each year, with application deadlines in April and October.
+All application materials, including an IRS determination letter, must be included for consideration.
 If the deadline falls on a weekend or holiday, it is extended to the next regular business day.

 Frequently Asked Questions